lichleo/StudyDoc/docs/index.rst

-.. python学习笔记 documentation master file, created by sphinx-quickstart on Sun Feb  4 09:39:35 2024.
+.. 学习笔记 documentation master file, created by sphinx-quickstart on Sun Feb  4 09:39:35 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.